-The increase in the pension plan's projected benefit obligation (due primarily to decreased discount rates and, as discussed below, the release of new mortality tables by the Society of Actuaries reflecting longer life expectancies) was the primary cause of the increased pension liability at O&R of \$135 million compared with December 31, 2013.
-This increase in pension liability resulted in an increase to regulatory assets of \$109 million for unrecognized net losses and unrecognized prior service costs associated with O&R's New York utility business consistent with the accounting rules for regulated operations, a charge to OCI of \$14 million (net of taxes) for the unrecognized net losses, and a charge to OCI of \$1 million (net of taxes) for the unrecognized prior service costs associated with O&R's New Jersey and Pennsylvania utility subsidiaries.
+The decrease in the pension plan's projected benefit obligation (due primarily to increased discount rates) was the primary cause of the decreased pension liability at O&R of \$69 million compared with December 31, 2014.
+This decrease in pension liability corresponds with a decrease to regulatory assets of \$55 million for unrecognized net losses and unrecognized prior service costs associated with O&R's New York utility business consistent with the accounting rules for regulated operations, a credit to OCI of \$8 million (net of taxes) for the unrecognized net losses and an immaterial change to OCI (net of taxes) for the unrecognized prior service costs associated with O&R's New Jersey and Pennsylvania utility subsidiaries.

-A portion of the unrecognized net loss and prior service cost for the pension plan, equal to \$41 million and \$2 million, respectively, will be recognized from accumulated OCI and the regulatory asset into net periodic benefit cost over the next year for O&R.
+A portion of the unrecognized net loss and prior service cost for the pension plan, equal to \$31 million and \$2 million, respectively, will be recognized from accumulated OCI and the regulatory asset into net periodic benefit cost over the next year for O&R.

-At December 31, 2014 and 2013, the Company's investments included \$18 million held in external trust accounts for benefit payments pursuant to the supplemental retirement plans.
-See Note M. The accumulated benefit obligations for the supplemental retirement plans for O&R were \$39 million and \$35 million as of December 31, 2014 and 2013, respectively.
+At December 31, 2015 and 2014, the Company's investments included \$22 million and \$18 million, respectively, held in external trust accounts for benefit payments pursuant to the supplemental retirement plan.
+See Note M. The accumulated benefit obligations for the supplemental retirement plan for O&R were \$36 million and \$39 million as of December 31, 2015 and 2014, respectively.